All Episodes

 Obama is Obama, which means Obama is a failure.

-He will always be a failure because Obama does not learn from experience from evidence or from history.
+He will always be a failure because Obama does not learn from experience, from evidence, or from history.

 One more soundbite from President Reagan, March 23rd, 1923, 83 from the White House.

-The calls for cutting back the defense budget come in nice simple arithmetic.
+The calls for cutting back the defense budget come in nice, simple arithmetic.

 They're the same kind of talk that led the democracies to neglect their defenses in the 1930s and invited the tragedy of World War II.

-We must not let That grim chapter of history repeat itself through apathy or neglect.
+We must not let that grim chapter of history repeat itself through apathy or neglect.

-We will send a signal of decline of lessened will to friends and adversaries alike.
+We will send a signal of decline, of lessened will, to friends and adversaries alike.

 Free people must voluntarily, through open debate and democratic means, meet the challenge that totalitarians pose by compulsion.

-It's up to us, in our time, to choose and choose wisely between the hard but necessary task of preserving peace and freedom and the temptation to ignore our duty and blindly hope for the best while the enemies of freedom grow stronger day by day.
+It's up to us in our time to choose and choose wisely between the hard but necessary task of preserving peace and freedom and the temptation to ignore our duty and blindly hope for the best while the enemies of freedom grow stronger day by day.

-And now that uh freedom's enemies are growing stronger day by day, aided and abetted by President Obama.
+And now that freedom's enemies are growing stronger day by day, aided and abetted by President Obama.

 So I don't want to hear it anymore.

-I don't want to hear from little nitwits like Anderson Cooper or whoever else in government-run media.
+I don't want to hear from little nitwits like Anderson Cooper or whoever else in government-run media wonder why Republicans are upset when Obama is just continuing the work of Ronald Reagan.

 Nothing could be further from the truth.